Brightspace/brightspace-integration/oslo/docs/oslo-docs.md

-# Setting up OSLO for your Webcomponent
+# Setting up OSLO for your web component

   1. [Use Serge for translations](#use-serge-for-translations)